Winged Foot Golf Club: The Best 36 Hole Golf Club in the World?

 Looking back at my time at Winged Foot, I don’t think it’s a stretch to say that the club is one of, if not the very best 36 hole property in the country.

-It’s one of the most special golf experiences I’ve had, and I can’t wait to watch the pros tackle it in 2020.
+It’s one of the most special golf experiences I’ve had, and I can’t wait to revisit it again sometime in the future.